status-im/status-go/services/wallet/README.md

-Wallet API
+Wallet
 ==========

 Wallet service starts a loop that watches for new transfers (eth and erc20).
-To correctly start a service two values need to be changed in the config:
+To correctly start the service two values need to be changed in the config:

 1. Set Enable to true in WalletConfig